coder/docs/guides/ssl-certificates/route53.md

 1. Create a new record for your hostname; provide `coder` as the record name and paste the external IP as the `value`.
 Save.

-1. Create another record for your Dev URLs: set it to `*.dev.exampleCo` or similar and use the same external IP as the previous step for `value`.
+1. Create another record for your dev URLs: set it to `*.dev.exampleCo` or similar and use the same external IP as the previous step for `value`.
 Save.

 At this point, you can return to **step 6** of the